javierhf/technical-write-me/README.md

 **Welcome to Technical-docs-me, your place to read about technical writing.** I'm Javier Hernández Fernández, a technical and UX writer, translator and poet, with a crush in AI and scripting.

-**In this site you will find** articles about technical writing (freshly cooked from my experience) and access to my LinkedIn profile.
+**In this site you will find articles about technical writing** (freshly cooked from my experience), and access to my LinkedIn profile.

-Whether you're a technical writer professional or need some help with your documentation project, I hope you find this place useful.
+Whether you're a technical writer professional or need some help with your documentation project, I hope you find this articles useful.

 _Happy reading and documenting!_